-In addition, we are relying upon Mainbridge for the development of new pumps for the subcutaneous administration of Treprostinil Injection.
-In the event of any failure of Mainbridge to successfully develop such a pump, sales of Treprostinil Injection may be adversely affected.
+In addition, we Smiths Medical has indicated that they will no longer support the CADD MS-3 after November 2024.
+We are relying upon Mainbridge for the development of new pumps for the subcutaneous administration of Treprostinil Injection.
+In Injection to replace the event CADD MS-3.
+At present, we anticipate that the new pump under development will not receive FDA clearance prior to the date on which Smiths Medical ceases to support the CADD MS-3 pump.
+If we are unable to identify options to maintain the availability of any failure of Mainbridge to successfully develop such a pump, the existing CADD MS-3 pumps until the new pumps are cleared by the FDA, sales of Treprostinil Injection may be adversely affected.

 For L606, we rely upon single sources of supply for the active pharmaceutical ingredient, manufacture of bulk drug product and packaging.
 Some of these suppliers are located in Taiwan.
 Although we are working to establish a secondary supply chain outside of Taiwan, if hostilities were to break out between Taiwan and China, we may be unable to secure a supply of L606.

-Additionally, in December 2019, a novel strain of COVID-19 was reported to have surfaced in Wuhan, China.
+Additionally, in December 2019, a novel strain of COVID-19 was reported.
+Also, we are currently evaluating devices to have surfaced in Wuhan, China.
 The full impact of the COVID-19 pandemic is unknown and continues to evolve.
 South Korea, the country from which our supplier sources treprostinil, Italy, the country in which Plastiape is headquartered, and China, the country in which Chengdu is located, previously had significant outbreaks of this disease, which, in the case of Italy and China, led to lockdowns of all or portions of the entire country.
-The extent to which the COVID-19 pandemic impacts our ability to procure sufficient supplies for the development and commercialization of our products and product candidates will depend on the severity, location and duration of the spread of the pandemic, and the actions undertaken to contain it or treat its ongoing effects.
+The extent to which the COVID-19 pandemic impacts our ability to procure sufficient supplies for the development and commercialization administration of L606.
+If we are unable to identify a device to use for our products and product candidates will depend on L606 program, establish an agreement with the severity, location and duration manufacturer of that device for the spread supply of the pandemic, and the actions undertaken such devices or obtain adequate quantities of that device in a timely manner or at all, we may be unable to contain it successfully develop L606 or treat its ongoing effects, to do so in a timely manner.